Adilson Malanda

-Adilson Malanda (born 29 October 2001) is a French professional footballer who plays as centre-back for Major League Soccer club Charlotte FC, on loan from club Middlesbrough.
+Adilson Keithe Michel Malanda (born 29 October 2001) is a French professional footballer who plays as a centre-back for club Middlesbrough.

 Career

+He was born in France to Congolese and Malagasy parents.
 Malanda made his professional debut with Nîmes.

 On 4 August 2022, Malanda signed with Major League Soccer side Charlotte FC.

 On 20 August 2025, Malanda signed for EFL Championship club Middlesbrough for an undisclosed fee and was loaned back to Charlotte until the end of the MLS season.

+Malanda debuted for Middlesbrough on the 4 January 2026 in their 4-0 win over Southampton and earned the player of the match.

 Personal life

 Born in France, Malanda is of Congolese descent.